-Final Exam = 40%
+- Final Exam = 40%

 Below you'll find details for each of these requirements.
 Be sure to dates for scheduled quizzes and exams.
 Please note: make-up exams are rarely granted and only with official, written documentation.
 No make-ups for Source Reflections.

 Midterm and Final Exam

-    Both exams will include short identifications and essay questions.
-Both will cover course readings, lecture material, and films.
+Both exams are essay format and cover course readings, lecture material, and films.
 The final exam will be cumulative.

-    Regular attendance and active participation are not only critical to ensuring that we have a rich and lively learning environment, but they are also a requirement in this course.
+Regular attendance and active participation are critical to ensuring that we have a rich and lively learning environment.
 Come to class prepared to share your perspectives, ask questions, and engage with your fellow classmates in discussions and group activities.

 We will always begin promptly, so please arrive on time.
 Also, DO NOT pack up and begin to leave before lecture is over.
 Besides being a distraction to your classmates and to me, you will miss the important points that I save for the end.
 If you have an unusual situation that requires you to arrive late or leave early, please sit in the back of the room and aim to leave out of the back door.

 When participating in class discussion, do be courteous and respectful.
 At times we will venture into topics that may spark debate.
 Diverse perspectives are always encouraged, but when disagreeing, please always strive to be generous and open-minded rather than dismissive.

 I will not make arrangements for make-up exams except for those who have a valid emergency.
 Routine illnesses, commute troubles, travel plans, work-related conflicts, printer failure, etc. are not considered emergencies.
 Remember, exams are scheduled well in advance, so be sure to check the class schedule and plan accordingly.
-No extensions for Friday Reflections.
+No extensions for Source Reflections.